niklek/notify/README.md

 ```

-## Start an example server
+## Start a server
-Example server helps to check
+An example server that helps to demonstrate receiving messages from `notify`.

 ```
-cd cmd/server/
+cd internal/server/
 go run server.go
 ```

 ## Run an example
-Basic debug messages will be printed.
+Basic debug messages will be printed in stdout.
 ```
 ./notify --url=http://localhost:8080/notify -i 1 < messages.txt
 ```